Decision Tree vs Random Forest | Which Is Right for You?

 Q1.
 Which algorithm is better: decision tree or random forest?

 A. Random forest is a strong modeling technique and much more robust than a decision tree.
-Many Decision trees are aggregated to limit overfitting as well as errors due to bias and achieve the final result.
+Many Decision trees are aggregated to limit overfitting and errors due to bias and achieve the final result.

 Q2.
 How do you choose between a decision tree and a random forest?

-A. Decision tree is a combination of decisions, and a random forest is a combination of many decision trees.
-Random forest is slow, but decision tree is fast and easy on large data, especially on regression tasks.
+A. A decision tree is a combination of decisions, and a random forest is a combination of many decision trees.
+A random forest is slow, but a decision tree is fast and easy on large data, especially on regression tasks.

 Q3.
 What is a decision tree?

-A. It is a supervised learning algorithm that is utilized for both classification and regression tasks.
-It consists of a hierarchical, tree structure, which consists of a root node, branches, internal nodes, and leaf nodes.
+A. It is a supervised learning algorithm utilized for both classification and regression tasks.
+It consists of a hierarchical tree structure with a root node, branches, internal nodes, and leaf nodes.

 Q4.
-Is random forest more accurate than decision tree?
+Is random forest more accurate than a decision tree?

 A. Random forests are generally more accurate than individual decision trees because they combine multiple trees and reduce overfitting, providing better predictive performance and robustness.